 The San Pedro Fish Market is well-known for its world-famous shrimp tray (starts from US$39, ~S$53).
 No lies here — it’s a literal tray stacked with freshly-cooked shrimps and vegetables in butter and herbs.
 If that isn’t enough, you can add a huge slab of garlic bread to soak up the leftover sauces.

 How to get there: Take the Metro Silver Line to Beacon/1st station, then walk 1.3km.

 18) In-N-Out Burgers

-When in America, you’ve just got to eat at In-N-Out Burgers.
-No questions asked.
+When in California, you’ve just got to eat at In-N-Out Burgers.
+It’s quinteseential in this Los Angeles travel guide!
 This Californian fast food chain is renowned for its inexpensive burgers, and animal-style sauce (a savoury concoction of secret sauce, cheese, onions and grilled pickles).
 If you’re feeling adventurous, order the interesting stuff from their not-so-secret menu!

 19) La Isla Bonita